c-dilks/scalers15t/README.md

 - Execute `read_scalers` to produce datfiles which haven't been produced yet

 - Execute `run_qa` and the runs which do not pass the QA will be moved to `datfiles/badruns`;
+  this script only QAs runs which have run number greater than that in `lastrun_qa`
-  if you change anything in `run_qa`, make sure you move all files in `datfiles/badruns` back to `datfiles/`
+  - if you change anything in `run_qa`, make sure you move all files in `datfiles/badruns` back to `datfiles/`

 - You now have a set of `datfiles` and you are ready to update the rellum webpage; see the "Updating Relative Luminosity Webpage" page of `doc_diagram.pdf`

-  - removing bad bXings and update `counts.root` by doing the following:
+  - first remove bad bXings and update `counts.root` by doing the following:

     - execute `remake_bXing_dists` to remake all bXing distributions
     - scan through `pdf_bXings_fills_{lin,log,lin_zoom}/*.pdf` and look for any anomalies;